 Yes, travel insurance will cover trip cancellation under the trip cancellation and interruption benefit if there happens to be a covered emergency, such as the death of a travelling or non-travelling family member, that adversely affects your travel plans.
 Travel insurance purchased when you book your trip that includes the trip cancellation and interruption benefit will reimburse you for expenses if you need to cancel or delay your trip or your trip is interrupted part-way through.
 For example, non-refundable trip costs such as flights, accommodations, and any pre-booked tours will typically be covered.
 Always carefully check the wording of a policy because there can be some exclusions you are not covered for in the event of a family death.
 The most common exclusions include if the deceased is not considered a family member.
 Every insurance provider and plan defines “family” differently, so it’s vital that you understand what family includes so you know whether or not you can make a claim.
 Another common exclusion is the death of a non-travelling family member that arises from pre-existing conditions.
 In this case, it is recommended to consider a policy containing the pre-existing condition benefit when you are making your travel plans.

-In the event of your death while travelling due to a sudden accident or unexpected illness, you can be covered if you have Accidental Death and Dismemberment (AD&D) coverage.
+In the event of your death while travelling due to a sudden accident, you can be covered if you have Accidental Death and Dismemberment (AD&D) coverage.
 AD&D coverage offers financial protection for your loved ones when your remains must be repatriated to your home country, local cremation, burial overseas, or if they need to travel to identify your body.
 Death resulting from pre-existing conditions is not valid under AD&D coverage.
 You will need a policy containing the pre-existing condition benefit to cover you.
 AD&D coverage is typically included in a trip cancellation and interruption plan or a travel medical health plan, and it can occasionally be purchased as an optional add-on.
 When purchasing AD&D coverage as an add-on it’s crucial that you name a beneficiary.
 For your loved ones to contact your insurance provider and make necessary arrangements upon your death, it’s critical that you bring a copy of your policy with you on your trip and leave a copy at home with a relative or close friend.